-Mitochondrial and cell respiration is the process of highly exergonic and exothermic energy transformation in which scalar redox reactions are coupled to vectorial ion translocation across a semipermeable membrane, which separates the small volume of a bacterial cell or mitochondrion from the larger volume of its surroundings.
+Mitochondrial and cell respiration is the process of exergonic and exothermic energy transformation in which scalar redox reactions are coupled to vectorial ion translocation across a semipermeable membrane, which separates the small volume of a bacterial cell or mitochondrion from the larger volume of its surroundings.
 The electrochemical exergy can be partially conserved in the phosphorylation of ADP to ATP or in ion pumping, or dissipated in an electrochemical short-circuit.
 Respiration is thus clearly distinguished from fermentation as the counterpart of cellular core energy metabolism.
 Respiration is separated in mitochondrial preparations from the partial contribution of fermentative pathways of the intact cell.
-According to this definition, residual oxygen consumption, as measured after inhibition of mitochondrial electron transfer, does not belong to the class of catabolic reactions and is, therefore, subtracted from total oxygen consumption to obtain baseline-corrected respiration.
+Residual oxygen consumption-as measured after inhibition of mitochondrial electron transfer-does not belong to the class of catabolic reactions and is, therefore, subtracted from total oxygen consumption to obtain baseline-corrected respiration.